apache/nuttx/configs/lincoln60/README.txt

        b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. This configuration uses a serial console on UART0 at 115200 8N1.
+       This is the serial port at the connector labelled COM1 on the Lincoln 60.

-    2. This configuration enables only the serial NSH interface.
+    3. This configuration enables only the serial NSH interface.
 See notes above for enabling USB host support in this configuration.